MicrosoftDocs/connected-spaces/articles/trial-signup-admin.md

 # Obtain a viral license to enable users to sign up for a free trial of Dynamics 365 Connected Spaces Preview

 Anyone can [sign up for a free trial of Dynamics 365 Connected Spaces Preview](trial-signup.md).
 Some companies restrict employees from using work email to sign up for trials, however.
-If that’s true  for your company, a user will see the following message when they try to sign up for the trial:
+If that’s true  for your company, a user will see the following message when they try to sign up for the free trial:

 ![Screenshot of Let's get started dialog box with error message.](media/known-issues-trial-email.jpg "Screenshot of Let's get started dialog box with error message")